 Days 3-5 – Chitral and the Kalasha Valleys

 We will spend 3 days visiting Rumbour and Bumboret valleys staying with locally owned guesthouses, eating locally grown food and drinking the locally made wine.
-The days will be spent relaxing, walking or jeeping to the Kalasha and Nuristani villages of these isolated valleys.
+The days will be spent relaxing, walking or jeeping to the Kalasha villages of these isolated valleys.
 We will ensure that the accommodation is with Kalasha families so that you get a chance to immerse yourself in the unique culture of the Kalasha.

 Overnight in Chitral or the Kalasha valleys